canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 highest number of occurrences.
 Examine the occurrences table to determine if these crashes are happening more frequently with the updated version of the package.
 If they are, investigate the cause and address the crash in a follow-up SRU.
-If not, contact the :term:`Ubuntu SRU Team` about overriding the crash report.
+If not, contact the Ubuntu SRU Team about overriding the crash report.

 For new errors, verify that they're indeed new by reviewing the versions table and checking the ``Traceback`` or ``Stacktrace`` to determine if the error originates from the updated package or an underlying library.
-If you believe the error wasn't caused by the update, you can contact the :term:`Ubuntu SRU Team` to override the crash.
+If you believe the error wasn't caused by the update, you can contact the Ubuntu SRU Team to override the crash.

 Overriding halted phased updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~